 - Ranolazine (Ranexa):

-It may be necessary to have a catheter operation or open-heart surgery if lifestyle modifications, drugs, or other treatments are unable to relieve angina pain.
+It may be necessary to have a catheter operation or open-heart surgery if lifestyle modifications, drugs, or other treatments cannot relieve angina pain.

 The following surgeries and methods are employed to treat angina and coronary artery disease;